 - Reduces anxiety

 - Eases pain

 For those looking to naturally overcome the often debilitating effects of an addiction to opiates, kratom has shown to be extremely beneficial.

 Addiction treatment isn’t going to be the same for everyone.
 Just as each person is uniquely individual, there are different treatments that don’t fit a standardized mold.
 Treating addiction in a holistic manner will involve not only treatment with something like Ibogaine, but will include other complementary therapies as well.

 A comprehensive holistic approach to addiction will include treatment as well as many of the following healing aspects:

-- All natural, organic meal plans designed to offer an addict the nutrition they need and help them regain physical and mental strength
+- All natural, healthy meal plans designed to offer an addict the nutrition they need and help them regain physical and mental strength

 - An emphasis on meditation, prayer, and/or intention setting

 - Alternative fitness approaches such as yoga and tai chi